1cbyc/aviation-safety-management-system/README.md

 - `run.py`: well, has everything you'd want to run the asms.

 ## Speaking of Installation
-1. jjust clone this repor.
+1. jjust clone this repo.
-2. Install the required libraries:
+2. then install the libraries:
     ```bash
     pip install -r requirements.txt
     ```